BenjaminTheDeveloper/3280Assignment02/README.md

 # Assignment 02
 Description:
-This program was written to simulate a liked post similar to a facebook post.
+This assignment was designed to organize 5 full names by first or last name.